 Were you ticketed for "not exercising due care to bicyclists" in Clark County or elsewhere in Nevada?
 Our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) want to have a FREE consult with you.
 Our mission is to get traffic tickets dismissed or reduced to non-moving violations with no demerit points and no traffic school.

-Are you a cyclist who was injured by a driver "not exercising due care" or "failing to yield" to you?
+Are you a cyclist who was injured by a driver?
 Even if you were not completely blameless, our Las Vegas car accident attorneys will still fight to win a hefty financial settlement to cover your medical bills, pain and suffering, lost wages, and loss of future earnings.
 And you pay zero unless we win your case.

 - NRS 484B.270; Nevada DMV Violation Codes; the Nevada DMV refers to "not exercising due care to bicyclists" as FTY Row to Cyclist or Exercise Due Care to Avoid a Collision with a Person Riding a Bicycle, Violation Code 408 or ACD Code N03.